Last updated on 30th October 2023

 When you’re happy with your targeting and budget, it’s time to launch!
 Be sure to keep an eye on your performance through your Google Ads analytics page.
 This way, you can learn from mistakes or successes to improve your future YouTube ads.

-If you’re interested in creating a display or overlay ad, this can also be done within Google Ads.
+If you’re interested in creating a display or overlay ad, this can also be done within your Google Ads account.
 Just log in to your account and head to Campaigns.
 Then click ‘New Campaign’:

 From here, the rest of the process is very similar to creating a video ad.
 You can target by language, location, interests, customer intent, and more.
 But with display and overlay ads, there is one more targeting option to choose from.
 You have the option to select exact videos that you would like your ads to appear with!
 Just type in the URL and hit enter: